steve600/KodiJsonRpcSample/README.md

 ![Kodi-JsonRpc-Result](http://csharp-blog.de/wp-content/uploads/2015/09/Kodi_JsonRpc_GetMovies_Response.png)

-For the JSON serialization the great <a href="http://www.newtonsoft.com/json" target="_blank">Json.NET</a> framework is used.
+For the JSON serialization the <a href="http://www.newtonsoft.com/json" target="_blank">Json.NET</a> framework is used.
 The example does not cover the following points:

 * Async communication
 * Generic response